With a seemingly infinite number of cat trees on the market, choosing just the right one for your pet’s needs can feel incredibly overwhelming.

 I like this one from Amazon (below).
 It’s easy enough to adapt into a cat tree.
 Just add some padding (you can attach it with Velcro) and maybe some sisal.

-- 🌵 HIGH QUALITY MATERIAL: This corner bookshelf is made of sturdy thicker MDF frame and durable chipboard shelf, which is absolutely strong and durable (weight capacity: 50LBs per shelf).
+- 🌵 HIGH QUALITY MATERIAL: This ladder shelf is made of sturdy thicker MDF frame and durable chipboard shelf, which is absolutely strong and durable (weight capacity: 50LBs per shelf).
 The extra anti-toppling device can fix the bookshelf on the wall to ensure stability, and not easy to shake

 Finding a cat tree that looks like a cactus or a real tree isn’t easy, but we rounded up a few options (including a pattern to make your own.